mstergianis/portfolio/content/posts/Implementing Huffman Encoding from a Video.md

 ## Encoding the Tree

 > Note: encoding the tree happens before encoding the content in the algorithm.
+> Encoding the content length happens before encoding the tree.
+But explaining
+> it in reverse feels more intuitive to me.

 Encoding the tree is reasonably straightforward once you understand sub-byte encoding.
 What we do is we define 3 control sequences each 2 bits wide.